-Choosing SD Memory Cards for the Sony A7rII can be a little tricky because of the interal 4k 100M video, so I’ve written a complete Sony A7r II SD memory card guide.
+Choosing SD Memory Cards for the Sony A7rII can be a little tricky because of the internal 4k 100M video, so I’ve written a complete Sony A7r II SD memory card guide.

 Sony A7S II Memory Cards

 I’m still working on getting my hands on this camera to perform all the tests I need to do.
 I actually decided to not buy this one because I have the 4k Sony A7rII.
-But the same rules applies to the memory cards for the Sony A7sII.
-It’s the same old USB 2.0 interface so there is a massive bottle neck on write speed performances.
+But the same rules apply to the memory cards for the Sony A7sII.
+It’s the same old USB 2.0 interface so there is a massive bottleneck on write speed performances.

-You will need a SDXC card that is U3 compatible.
+You will need an SDXC card that is U3 compatible.

 I recommend only the following cards or the larger variant of them.
 I do a lot of memory card tests for different cameras and get a lot of emails from people with issues with various brands.
 These have been the most reliable so far nd should work great for 4k 100M internal shooting.
 If there is any problems with any of these cards, send it back because you likely got a dud.
 I have them all and they all work flawlessly in various Sony cameras at shooting 100M 4k video.